 Dr Hilary became a Principal in General practice and a GP Trainer in the early 1980s and began presenting educational medical TV programmes for British Medical TV in 1986.
 Sky TV then adopted these programmes for their news bulletins soon after.
 In 1989 Dr Hilary joined the most successful TV breakfast station ever, TVAM.
 He and Lorraine Kelly were the first presenters to be signed up by GMTV when it won the breakfast franchise in 1993.

 He has written several books including 'Before You Call The Doctor, 'What's The Alternative?', 'Your Child's Health', 'I'm Too Busy To Be Stressed', 'Total Well Being' and 'Natures Remedies'.
 His first novel, 'What's Up Doc?' was published in August 2009.

-He is a regular contributor to the Steve Wright Show on Radio 2 and also writes for Fabulous magazine that is now the Sun on Sunday, Rosemary Conley magazine and News of the World.
+Dr Hilary Jones was a regular contributor to the Steve Wright Show on Radio 2 for many years and also wrote for Fabulous magazine that is now the Sun on Sunday, Rosemary Conley magazine and News of the World.
 Dr Hilary Jones has appeared on a variety of TV quiz shows including The Chase, Pointless and Who Wants to be a Millionaire winning tens of thousands of pounds for the several charities he loyally supports.

 Dr Hilary retained his position as the nation's doctor when GMTV was replaced by Daybreak and Lorraine in 2010 and when Daybreak became Good Morning Britain in 2014.
 His role became even more crucial amid the Coronavirus pandemic, when he appearing on the show every morning to keep the public updated with the latest medical advice.